Details of Defining Levels

 Making the Member Names Localizable

 For cubes as well as dimensions, hierarchies, levels, and other cube elements, you can specify the Display name value, for which you can later define translations in different languages.
-The same technique is available for members of a level, if you know all the members in advance and if you edit the cube class in Studio.
+The same technique is available for members of a level, if you know all the members in advance and if you edit the cube class in an IDE.
 See Manually Specifying the Members of a Level.

 For a time dimension, the current locale determines the names of members of a time dimension.
 (See Using the Locale to Control the Names of Time Members.)
 If you change the locale, it is necessary to recompile and rebuild the cube.